-The university maintains a general university events calendar that may be of interest and includes a number of opportunities.
+The university maintains a general university events calendar that also includes many opportunities.

 Attendance on Religious Holy Days

 On those religious holy days when members of a faith observe the expectation of their religion that they be absent from school or work, individual students will be excused from class without penalty if expressly requested.
 If such a requested absence results in a student's inability to fulfill the academic requirement of a course scheduled on that particular day, the instructor must provide an opportunity for the student to make up the requirement without penalty.
 Students shall not be charged any fees or experience any adverse or prejudicial effects due to absence from coursework due to religious observance.